Mechamorph1903/Application-Tracker/README.md

 A modern, feature-rich Flask web application designed to help students and job seekers organize, track, and optimize their internship search journey.
 Built by students, for students! 🚀

+> **⚠️ Copyright Notice:** This project is the original work of DEN and is protected under Apache 2.0 License.
+While the code is open source for educational purposes, please respect the license terms and provide proper attribution if you use any part of this codebase.

 ![InternIn Dashboard](https://via.placeholder.com/800x400/2c3e50/ffffff?text=InternIn+Dashboard+Preview)

 ---